Veterinary Communication Program

 IHC Faculty (Train-the-Trainer) Development Course

-IHC has held an annual week-long train-the-trainer (faculty development) course in New Haven, Connecticut over the summer since 2003, which has been attended by close to 500 faculty members from academic institutions and veterinary organizations.
+IHC has held an annual week-long train-the-trainer (faculty development) course, which has been attended by close to 500 faculty members from academic institutions and veterinary organizations.
 The teaching and learning format of the course is highly interactive and includes small group learning, case-based training, and simulated-client scenarios that allows for immediate application.
 Participants take away with enhanced skill development in three areas: 1) teaching and facilitation; 2) client and team communication and; 3) coaching and feedback.
-Each faculty participant leaves the week-long training with the use of IHC’s veterinary communication modules.
-Tuition fees and annual license to use IHC’s copyrighted materials are required.
+Each faculty participant leaves the training with the use of IHC’s veterinary communication modules.
+Tuition fees and annual license to use IHC’s copyrighted materials apply.

 “I have worked in the field for 44 years and now feel empowered to really model and teach communication skills to my students, interns and residents.
 I wish I could take this every month.
 I am privileged to be a part of this program and hoping for a follow-up retreat for re-training.”